Bodycam footage captures dramatic rescue of horse from burning barn

 BUCKS COUNTY, Pa.
-(CNN Newsource) – Dramatic police bodycam footage shows the rescue of a horse from a burning barn in Bucks County, Pennsylvania.
+(CNN) – Dramatic police bodycam footage shows the rescue of a horse from a burning barn in Bucks County, Pennsylvania.

 The footage from Hilltown police officer Matthew Reiss shows him running into the burning barn to help a horse in distress.
 Officer Kristian Hanus quickly jumped in to help.